ktuite/bloglauncher/README.md

 Notes
 - This script only works for public toots (the instance must return the status via its unauthenticated API).
 - `fetch_toot_thread.py` downloads media into an `assets/<status_id>/` folder next to the generated Markdown file and rewrites links accordingly.

+# Disclaimer

+Fellow humans!
+Please note all of the code here was written by other computers, not humans, though I did spend several hours handholding the computers to get them to produce this.